xNul/chat-llama-discord-bot/README.md

 6. Run the bot with `python bot.py`

-Note: For ease of use `bot.py` supports all `server.py` model-related command line arguments.
+Note: For ease of use `bot.py` supports all `server.py` model-related command line arguments listed [here](https://github.com/oobabooga/text-generation-webui#basic-settings).
 For example, `python bot.py --model llama-7b-hf` is a valid way to start the bot.

 # Example Transcript